 The apostle Paul lived his entire life observing and keeping the Law of Moses | Acts 21:24

-Please select the link ‘You Yourself Also Live in Observance of the Law’ for a complete study of Acts 21:24.
+Please click on this link and read, ‘You Yourself Also Live in Observance of the Law’ for a complete study of Acts 21:24.